-What makes Rocky Interactive Horror Show hurt so much is that there's just - just - enough of a hint that the designers actually had a reason for this stuff in mind.
-If it was completely random, it would be okay.
+What makes Rocky Interactive Horror Show hurt so much is that there's just, just, enough of a hint the designers actually had a reason for this stuff in mind.
+If it was completely random, it would be OK.
 As it is, you find yourself trying to follow the logic even after solving a puzzle.
-Why for instance is the key to a wine cellar in a salt pot?
+Why is the key to a wine cellar in a salt pot?
 Why does the arrangement of shoes in Magenta's room translate to a code in the house's guest room.
 Why does Riff-Raff have a disco, and why does dancing the Time Warp in it open a secret compartment containing a disembodied brain?

-And do none of these people have any sense of hygiene?
+And why do none of these people have any sense of hygiene?
 I mean, really!

-As a game in its own right, this is obviously abysmal.
-As a Rocky Horror game... well, it's tacky, it's stupid, it's badly made, it seems to actively hate its audience, and you'd have to be absolutely crazy to really get into it.
+As a game in its own right, The Rocky Horror Interactive Show is obviously abysmal.
+As a Rocky Horror adaptation... well, it's tacky, it's stupid, it's badly made, it seems to actively hate its audience, and you'd have to be absolutely crazy to really get into it.
 On those terms, I guess you'd have to call it a roaring success.
 I can even see fans treating it as some kind of test of devotion.
 If you can ever stand to hear Science Fiction again after having it looped in awful MIDI format, you're a true fan worthy of... praise?
 Respect?
 Hell if I know.

 Excuse me.
 I have some intense not-playing-this-ever-again to get back to.